Table of Contents

 - Fork of Firefox with all Mozilla’s tracking and telemetry removed

-- Privacy-focused by default with no need for complex configuration
+- A private browser focused by default with no need for complex configuration

 - Comes with uBlock Origin pre-installed to block trackers and ads